Christinamawel/indecision/Log.md

 1:00 - 1:20 add README.md and project proposal

 1:20 - 2:20 continue video learning about more kotlin collections (lists, maps, ArrayLists) and lambda expressions

+2:20 - 3:00 continue video learning about kotlin visibility modifiers

+3:00 - 3:45 learned about nested and inner classes, safe casting, and exception handling with try & catch blocks